Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 - the availability zone (pick any)
 - VPC/Subnet (there should be only one choice)

-In the next screen, choose the standard security group (more on this later).
+In the next screen, choose the standard security group (`rancher-machine`).

 In the next screen, choose at least:
 - name (the name prefix for your hosts)